Penwiper

 Penwiper is a common name that can refer to a number of plant species in different nations.

 In Britain and Africa it usually refers to Kalanchoe marmorata.

-In New Zealand it usually refers to one of the species of alpine plants of the genus Notothlapsi - usually Notothlapsi rosulatum.
+In New Zealand it usually refers to one of the species of alpine plants of the genus Notothlaspi - usually Notothlaspi rosulatum.

 The name refers to the layered, dark-blotched leaves, which appear ink-spattered like penwipers, cloth blotting papers used to clean the nibs of early ink pens.